ronihcohen/Lumi/audiobook_to_text_sync_app_design.md

         ]
         ```

-3.  **Step 2: Mapping Timestamps to Ground-Truth Text**:
+3.  **Alignment and Sync Map Generation**:
-    *   This is a crucial step to bridge the gap between the transcribed text and the original book text.
-Minor differences (e.g., punctuation, narrator ad-libs) are expected.
+    *   To efficiently map the ground-truth text to the transcription, the alignment is done segment by segment.
-    *   A text alignment algorithm (**Needleman-Wunsch**, implemented within the service) is used to map the words from the **ground-truth text** to the timestamped words from the **`faster-whisper` transcription**.
+    *   For each ground-truth segment (e.g., a paragraph), a **search window** is defined in the transcribed word list.
+This window is typically larger than the segment itself (e.g., 3 times the number of words) to account for discrepancies.
-    *   This creates a definitive link between the original book content and the audio timing.
+    *   A text alignment algorithm (**Needleman-Wunsch**) is then used to find the best match between the ground-truth segment's words and the words within the search window of the transcription.

-4.  **Step 3: Final Sync Map Generation**:
+    *   Once the alignment is found, the `start` timestamp of the first matched word and the `end` timestamp of the last matched word in the window are extracted.
-    *   Using the mapping from the previous step, the `Sync Service` generates the final `sync_map.json` file.
+    *   This process is repeated for all segments, and a cursor is maintained to keep track of the position in the transcribed word list, ensuring each segment is processed sequentially.
-    *   For each segment in the ground-truth text (e.g., paragraph `p1`), the service finds the `start` time of its first mapped word and the `end` time of its last mapped word from the transcription output.
+    *   The final output is the `sync_map.json` file, which maps each segment ID to its corresponding start and end times.
     *   Example of the final `sync_map.json`:
         ```json
         {